sasaikudasai01/rumi-desktop/README.md

 ### Responsibilities

-* Download audio using `yt-dlp`
+* Download audio and video using `yt-dlp`
 * Track download progress

 ### Output

-* MP3 files saved to user-selected directory
+* MP3 and MP4 files saved to user-selected directory

 ---